Baroshem/nuxt-commerce/README.md

 ## Kudos

-This project wouldn't be live without a help of amazing people below:
+This project wouldn't be possible without a help of amazing people below:

 1. Daniel Roe
 2. Alex Lichter